crankycoder/offline_geo/README.md

 Raw data sources:

-- GeoJSON shape of the city you need - input.geojson
 - Raw dump of (bssid, lat, lon) - input.csv

 Initial conversion of point data for input.csv must be done by a